andychuangkl/MSMVSampEn/README.md

 # MSMVSampEn
-R package (in progress) implementing the multiscale multivariate sample entropy measure described by Ahmed and Mandic (2011).
+R package implementing the multiscale multivariate sample entropy measure described by Ahmed and Mandic (2011).
 The implementation is more or less a direct translation of the author's Matlab code, though some changes have been made for speed and efficiency: